-The Post Office (1880) built by Mr F. Horn, is also a design by James Barnet.
-The original arch in the centre of the building features the head of Queen Victoria, and was once used by coach and horse to access the yard behind.
-The 30 metre high Clock Tower was added, by public demand, a year after the building's completion and was originally illuminated at night by gas.
+9 The Post Office (1880) built by Mr F. Horn, is also a design by James Barnet.

+The original arch in the centre of the building features the head of Queen Victoria and was once used by coach and horse to access the yard behind.
+The 30-metre-high Clock Tower was added, by public demand, a year after the building's completion and was originally illuminated at night by gas.
 More recently, the bell in the clock tower had not rung for more than 20 years.
 Fortunately, in 2010, a clock enthusiast passing through inquired why it did not ring; he was allowed to look at the mechanism and managed to get the chimes to, once again, toll on the hour.

-Next door is the Town Hall (1887), a design by EC Manfred built by William Wilkie for £3,425 (approximately \$500K today), opened in 1889.
-The classical revival building housed the City's Local Government offices for 99 years and today is used as the community services building.

-The Hibernian Hotel was one of Goulburn's original hotels, first licensed on 6 July 1850.
+- 10 Next door is the Town Hall (1887), a design by EC Manfred built by William Wilkie for £3,425 (approximately \$760K today), opened in 1889.
+The classical revival building housed the City's Local Government offices for 99 years.
+In 2022 it was reopened as the Goulburn Performing Arts Centre after extensive restoration and the addition of a 403-seat theatre at the back of the original building. - The Hibernian Hotel was one of Goulburn's original hotels, first licensed on 6 July 1850.
 In 1871 Dr William Foxley Hayley took over the building to use it as his dispensary for a short time.
-It was reopened as the Hibernian Hotel in 1880 and has been in continuous operation since.

-On the corner of Auburn and Verner Streets is the site of the former Commercial Banking Co. of Sydney building, the first bank in Goulburn (1837).
+It was reopened as the Hibernian Hotel in 1880 and has been in continuous operation since. - On the corner of Auburn and Verner Streets is the site of the former Commercial Banking Co. of Sydney building, the first bank in Goulburn (1837).
 After being closed in 1844, along with all country branches, the Goulburn Branch reopened a decade later, and six years after that the building on the present site was built.
 It originally had verandas and balconies but was remodelled in 1919.
 The granite pillars at the main entrance came from a Marulan quarry.